Required Boilerplate for Commit Scripts

 Define the boilerplate for commit scripts.

-Junos OS commit scripts can be written in Extensible Stylesheet Language Transformations (XSLT), Stylesheet Language Alternative syntaX (SLAX), or Python.
-Commit scripts must include the necessary boilerplate required for that script language for both basic script functionality as well as any optional functionality used within the script such as the Junos OS extension functions and named templates.
-This topic provides standard boilerplate that can be used in XSLT, SLAX, and Python commit scripts.
+You can write Junos OS commit scripts in Extensible Stylesheet Language Transformations (XSLT), Stylesheet Language Alternative syntaX (SLAX), or Python.
+Commit scripts must include the necessary boilerplate required for that script language.
+Include boilerplate for both basic script functionality as well as any optional functionality used within the script such as the Junos OS extension functions and named templates.
+This topic provides standard boilerplate that you can use in XSLT, SLAX, and Python commit scripts.

 XSLT Boilerplate for Commit Scripts